 Lastly, we could not do a piece like this without mention PM Certification – certification abounds today – some might say too far.
 Why would an organisation that should benefit from Certification business wise say this?.
 In principle, PM Certification is a good thing.
 Having qualified people cannot be bad, assuming the qualification process is totally fit for purpose.
 PM Certification is relatively new, and some display their lack of maturity.
 For example: project management is not a binary science.
 It requires lots of things like judgement and it can be very hard to compose multiple choice questions (in large numbers) that carry true academic rigour and have only one very clear correct answer.
 Any reader who has recently sat such an exam may well recognise this.
 Industry variation matters as well – what is clearly the only correct thing to do in one industry, may be exactly the wrong thing to do in another.
 Reflecting and recognising this in certification exams can be very challenging.
 The other main question is that testing aspects like the organisational skills of Kelly Johnson above is very hard in the most common type of certification exams that predominate today.
 At its very best, project management is an organisational discipline.

 Having qualified people can be a very good thing, but on its own does not necessarily provide an environment in business where projects can succeed.
 They will always be challenging, and sometimes in business, we ourselves make them much harder than they need to be.

 Some Example of best practices

-The following is a sample of best PM practices – we have chosen the following because of their broad application:
+The following is a small sample of best PM practices – we have chosen the following because of their broad application:

 - Focus on outcomes and benefits: in the past decade, there has been a real focus on the outcomes and benefits that certain types of projects are intended to achieve.
 This is a major shift in thinking for lots of people, and not something that happens very often today or by itself.